FTX Fraud Investigation: What Is The FTX Scandal All About?

 • The undisclosed risk stemming from FTX’s exposure to Alameda’s significant holdings of overvalued, illiquid assets such as FTX-affiliated tokens.
 The complaint further alleges that Bankman-Fried used commingled FTX customers’ funds at Alameda to make undisclosed venture investments, lavish real estate purchases, and large political donations.

 According to the SEC, Bankman-Fried committed fraud by misleading investors and misappropriating funds while raising $1.8 billion from them.
-He is accused of using investors’ funds for personal expenses, such as purchasing hundreds of millions of dollars worth of mansion real estate, and for risky trades that resulted in massive losses.
+He is accused of using investors’ funds for personal expenses, such as purchasing hundreds of millions of dollars worth of luxury real estate, and for risky trades that resulted in massive losses.

 In the press release announcing the indictment, SEC Chair Gary Gensler stated;